Code-Institute-Submissions/Central-Leisure-Club/README.md

 compatible with iphone and samsung browsers.
 On Chrome and Safari in iOS, the background photo appeared zoomed-in and blurry and was not a fixed image while scrolling.
 I went to tutor support, but they did not have a solution for this error.
 Background image: fixed, apparently costs a lot to mobile browsers, so it's been disabled per www.stackoverflow.com.
 I changed the the background image to a background color for small screen sizes.
+I used the website https://validator.w3.org/ to test for any code errors.
+All errors now corrected.

 <h1>Deployment</h1>